hackclub/jams/jams/batches/sparkletilt-pcb/part-1/en-US.md

 After this, we need labels telling us which MCU pin is which Arduino Nano pin.

 These are global labels.
 Unlike the RESET label, these work on all pages of the schematic.
+You can press "CTRL+L" to create a gloabl label.

 ## Headers

 ![](https://cloud-nbfq15yho-hack-club-bot.vercel.app/15.png)

-First, we have the traditional Arduino Nano pinout connected to our labels, telling the ECAD software we want these headers connected to the prespecified microcontroller pins.
+First, we have the traditional Arduino Nano pinout [Search: Arduino_Nano_v3] connected to our labels, telling the ECAD software we want these headers connected to the prespecified microcontroller pins.
 Since this whole board is running at 5V, just mark 3V3 as NC (No Connect).

-We also have the ICSP header, which is used for flashing the Arduino's bootloader.
+We also have the ICSP header [Search: Conn_02x03_Odd_Even], which is used for flashing the Arduino's bootloader.
 It has all the SPI pins in one neat package, MISO, MOSI, SCK, RESET, VCC, GND.

+Once you have a label, you can press 'x' to flip it horizontally.

 ## USB